JaneliaSciComp/multifish/docs/RunningOnEC2.md

 ## Shutdown Instance

-Remember to shutdown your EC2 instance after the pipeline is complete.
+Remember to shutdown your EC2 instance after the pipeline is complete, to avoid incurring extra charges.